vulcand/vulcan/README.md

 Status
 -----------------------------

 Undergoing development.
 100% test coverage.
+Authorization and rate-limiting for HTTP are implemented and under active testing.